 July 2019 Book Releases – Advance Review Copies

 If you like thrillers, July seems to be your month!
 Book of the Month picked well-known author Riley Sager’s latest thriller in their July selections.
 His latest novel takes place at Manhattan’s high-profile but mysterious building, The Bartholomew.
-After a recent breakup, Jude Larsen accepts a house sitting job there.
+After a recent breakup, Jules Larsen accepts a house sitting job there.
 Her conditions: she can’t have visitors, must stay at the apartment every night, and must leave the neighbors alone.
-When another house sitter disappears, Jude begins to wonder if the ghost stories about The Bartholomew are all too real, and if she might be next.
+When another house sitter disappears, Jules begins to wonder if the ghost stories about The Bartholomew are all too real, and if she might be next.
 Fans of Riley Sager are sure to be pleased with his latest release.
-Read more →

 The Most Anticipated July 2019 Book Releases

 The Nickel Boys

 Colson Whitehead, author of The Underground Railroad, is definitely sitting at the top of our most-anticipated July 2019 book releases with his new novel.
 Set in Jim Crow-era Florida, one innocent mistake sends young Elwood Curtis to a juvenile reformatory school, The Nickel Academy.
 There Elwood and other black youth meet with horrid abuse, both physical and sexual.
 Based on actual Florida reform schools, The Nickel Boys reveals an awful part of US history, forcing you to acknowledge the horror of the past and ponder how it affects the present.